furter/hybrid-catalogues-samples/transpect_users_manual.md

 The different components of the magic pipeline:

-• an IDML file
+*an IDML file
 with linked assets, images, fonts
-• a mapping file
+*a mapping file
-• an overriding css stylesheet
+*an overriding css stylesheet
-• a configuration file
+*some configuration files

 Configuration file:
 Defines things at the level of the structure, like